mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 must declare and override a job after the template inclusion, and then specify any additional keys.

-This example sets `GIT_STRATEGY` to `fetch` to be considered by both Clair/Klar and Trivy:
+This example sets `GIT_STRATEGY` to `fetch` to be considered by both Clair and Trivy:

 ```yaml
 include: